 - Be listed on the registry until your 61st birthday, unless you ask to be removed

 - Consider donating to any searching patient who matches you

-- Keep us updated if your address changes, you have significant health changes, or if you change your mind about being a donor
+- Keep us updated if your address changes, you have significant health changes, or you change your mind about being a donor

 - Respond quickly if you are contacted as a potential match for a patient